top of page

 The adjective 'expedient' has its origins in the Latin word 'expedire,' which means 'to make ready' or 'to prepare.'
 Over time, it evolved to encompass the idea of something being suitable or advantageous for a particular purpose or situation, even if it may not necessarily be the best or most ethical option.
 An expedient action or choice is one that is taken to achieve a specific goal or outcome quickly and efficiently, often in response to immediate needs or circumstances.
 It may involve pragmatic or practical considerations rather than adhering to a strict moral or ethical code.
 Thus, 'expedient' suggests a focus on practicality and efficiency, even if it means deviating from more ideal or principled approaches in certain situations.

-Quiz: Find the meaning of expedient
+Quiz: Find the meaning of the adjective expedient:

 Try Again!